| |

 The Persistence Hub is the place to be for every Java developer.
 It gives you access to all my premium video courses, monthly Java Persistence News, monthly coding problems, and regular expert sessions.

-Let’s start with an overview of the different parameters and follow that up with some example configurations.
+Let’s start with an overview of the different parameters and follow up with some example configurations.

 ParameterAllowed ValuesDescription